aiven/devportal/docs/tools/api/concepts/tokens.rst

 Think about how long the token needs to be valid for; this varies depending on what the token is used for.

-* When I am doing a one-off demo or video recording, I set my token to expire after one hour.
-This means that even if I have exposed the token during my work, it will no longer work by the time the video is published.
+* If you're doing a video recording for a demo, you can set the token to expire in an hour.
+This means that even if you have exposed the token during your work, it will no longer work by the time the video is published.

 * For server side use within the build process, such as on the CI server, a token with long-term validity and/or refresh interval is appropriate.

 * For a situation where the token could ever be accessible, keep the expiry time short, and generate a new token for each operation.

+The longer a token lives, the higher the risk of exposure.
+Follow the IT security best practises established by your company and refrain from allowing human users to share the same token.

 Use appropriate user accounts
 -----------------------------